jldec/pub-doc/markdown/040 Helpers.md

 enable hosting both with and without relative paths.

 ##### `{{relPath}}`
-Returns relative path prefix for the current page or output file.
-Only works on output.
+Returns relative path prefix for the current page or output file when output.relPaths is true (affects only static output HTML).
 Useful for qualifying hardwired CSS and JS links in layout templates.

+##### `{{fixPath <href>}}`
+Like {{relPath}} but also handles link rewriting on output with fqImages.
+Requires href string parameter.

 ##### `{{{linkTo <url> <text>}}}`
 Returns link html for the specified url/text - useful when a url is maintained in page metadata.